Privacy policy

 5. With whom do we share your personal data?

-WMCES shares your data with the following third parties:
+WMCES shares your data only when necessary, with the following third parties:

-• service providers to provide services for us, such as marketing agencies, web hosting companies, mailing vendors (e.g. Mailchimp, Salesforce or Typeform);
+• Service providers who perform services on our behalf, such as marketing agencies, web hosting companies, mailing vendors (e.g. Mailchimp, Salesforce or Typeform);

-• European institutions such as the Authority for European political parties and European political foundations, the European Parliament, OLAF, the Court of Auditors and Member States, but only for auditing and control purposes within the context of the European Regulation regarding the statute and funding of European political foundations);
+• European institutions, such as the Authority for European political parties and European political foundations, the European Parliament, OLAF, the Court of Auditors and Member States, but only for auditing and control purposes as required by law (e.g. Regulation 2025/2445);

 In addition, WMCES may be obliged to disclose your personal data if this is required by law or a court order.